 When you decrease the gain offset level, the gain for loud inputs are decreased more than the gain for soft inputs.

-The offset applied by the Equalizer and remote adjust are additive which means that it is possible to “max out” the effectiveness of them if your client’s fitting is close to the max output.
-If this happens, the experience is when the client goes to increase change an equalizer value they might not experience any change in the sound performance.
+The offset applied by the Equalizer and Remote Adjust are additive which means that it is possible to “max out” the effectiveness of them if your client’s fitting is close to the max output.
+If this happens, the experience is when the client goes to increase an equalizer value they might not experience any change in the sound performance.

-If this happens, we recommend that your bring the client back into the clinic and update their fitting.
+If this happens, we recommend that you bring the client back into the clinic and update their fitting.